 Liberty Mutual

-Liberty Mutual wrote over $13 billion in direct auto insurance premiums for customers in 2021 alone, and it covers everything from personal vehicles and motorcycles to ATVs and classic cars.
-The company has also established a strong reputation for the other types of coverage that it offers, including home, commercial, and casualty.
+Liberty Mutual wrote nearly $13.3 billion in direct auto insurance premiums for customers in 2021 alone, and the company covers everything from personal vehicles and motorcycles to ATVs and classic cars.
+Liberty Mutual has also established a strong reputation for the other types of coverage that it offers, including home, commercial, and casualty insurance.

-Although Liberty Mutual’s NAIC customer complaint rating is higher than average, the company has received an A+ rating from the Better Business Bureau, indicating its overall reliability.
-To learn more, check out WalletHub’s Liberty Mutual insurance review.
+Although Liberty Mutual’s NAIC customer complaint rating is worse than average, the company has received an A+ rating from the Better Business Bureau, indicating its overall reliability.

 - Market Share: 5.1%